We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Between those, there are companies that seem to live in no-man’s land.
 These companies are not bad companies, and it is entirely possible you can find a beautiful ring at a reasonable price from them.
 However there doesn’t seem to be anything particularly special about them.
 And their prices, while competitive, can be beat.

 77 Diamonds is smack dab in the middle of this category.
 Founded ten years ago by a couple of lifelong friends, 77 Diamonds has positioned itself to focus on the UK and European markets.
 To further that notion, they have a showroom in an upscale part of London.
+The company, as explained in a 2020 piece in This is Money, is marketed primarily at millennials and aims to offer affordable diamonds by sourcing directly from suppliers without the usual multiple-step supply chain.

 This seemed like a fantastic excuse to spend a couple of days in one of my favorite cities, so Joy and I headed over there for a secret shopping trip.